themesberg/flowbite-svelte/src/routes/docs/components/navbar.md

   import { props as items5 } from '../../props/NavHamburger.json'
   import { props as items6 } from '../../props/Menu.json'
   import { props as items7 } from '../../props/NavDropdown.json'
+  import { props as SidebarMenuProp } from '../../props/SidebarMenu.json'

   const events = ["on:blur","on:change","on:click","on:focus","on:keydown","on:keypress","on:keyup","on:mouseenter","on:mouseleave","on:mouseover"];
 </script>